alkko/blynk/readme.md

   - Check that the application is running correctly.
 --------------------
 **Checking the installation of Blynk on a smartphone**
- - On the tablet go to the Play Market
+ - On the a smartphone go to the Play Market
  - Find the Blynk app
  - Run Blynk installation
  - After installation is complete, run the application